Buford Dam: Powerhouse

 The powerhouse at the dam has three generators: the main generator, a small 7.5 megawatt generator which runs constantly, and two 60 megawatt generators that run twice daily during times of peak electricity demand.
 The powerhouse provides 250 GWh of electricity annually to the metro Atlanta area.
 Control of the Buford Dam generators is done remotely from Carters Dam near Ellijay, Georgia via a microwave signal.
 The power generated is delivered to Georgia Power.

 The powerhouse is cooled by the temperature of the water running through the dam, which is approximately 52 F year-round.

 In 2002, the US Army Corps of Engineers spent $8.5 million to provide upgrades to the powerhouse.

 Goats

-Because the earthen slopes on the outer side of the dam exceed 40% grade (21.8°, 1 in 2.5) and contain rocks and drop off points, they are too steep and unsafe to practically maintain by a landscaping crew.
+Because the earthen slopes on the outer side of the dam exceed 40% grade (21.8°, 1 in 2.5) and contain rocks and drop-off points, they are too steep and unsafe to be practically maintained by a landscaping crew.
 To address this, the US Army Corps of Engineers use goats to maintain the grass and vegetation on the slope as it is more economically viable than alternatives.
 Goats have been used since the 1970s for this purpose, and there are sixteen goats that maintain the grounds, known as the "Chew Crew".
 There is also a donkey onsite that is used to protect the goats from coyotes.